yusuo/java/README.md

-This project is for java.
+This project is based on java.
 ====

 java